jjunnila/jjunnila/README.md

 - Requirements engineering
 - Some algorithms and data structures

-If you would be interested in seeing some of my implementations of algorithms and data structures, feel free to contact me!
-They are currently in a private repository because they are from a university course work, but I can add you as a collaborator to that repo if you'd like.
-In that course work I implemented algorithms such as a Binary Search, QuickSort, HeapSort, breadth-first and depth-first searches as well as a Dijkstra shortest path algorithm.
-Implemented data structures include a basic queue, a stack, a binary search tree, a graph, and a hash table with a custom hashing function.
-In the implementations I utilized design patterns such as Visitors and Factories.
-In other course work I have also implemented an Adapter pattern.

 <!--
 **jjunnila/jjunnila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.